NexPlayer/iOS-SDK/advanced.md

 **Returns**

-The length of output stored in the buffer pointed bypBuffer, inbytes.
+The length of output stored in the buffer pointed by pBuffer, in bytes.

 #### - (BOOL) audioAdapter: (NexAudioPostProcessingAdapter ∗) adapter shouldPostProcessWithParams:(NexAudioPostProcessingParams) params